Starting to Budget? 6 Encouraging Tips

 Tip #1: Applaud yourself for your efforts!

-Even if you went over in some budget categories on the first budget you created, how much more money would you have spent had you not had your budget and spent time accounting for each dollar that came in and went out?
+Even if you went over in some budget categories on the first budget you created, how much extra money would you have spent had you not had your budget and spent time accounting for each dollar that came in and went out?
+You are making an effort to take control of your finances, and that is an accomplishment you should be proud of!
 Unexpected things happen.
 Learn from them and apply this knowledge to your next budget.
+It takes time to develop new spending habits.
 Going over on your budget in the beginning doesn’t mean that your budget doesn’t work.
-It means that you haven’t been budgeting long enough to work out the kinks yet.:
+It means that you haven’t been budgeting long enough to work out the kinks yet.
+It likely took time for your financial situation to get where it is, so it may take time for it to improve.

 Tip #2: Have a clear goal.

 Few of us spend time working on our budgets because we just want to see how we spend our money.
-The common reason for starting to budget is to gain control of our finances, and we usually have a reason for wanting to do so.
-In our home, we stick to a budget for two main reasons.
-First, it enables me to remain a stay-at-home wife and granny.
-If I worked outside the home, I’d be less available to help care for my grandbabies and help older family members.
-Second, we want to pay down our bills, increase our savings and eventually add onto our home or move to a larger one.
-I know this would happen faster if I were to go to work, but in this season of life, I feel I am meant to be home caring for my family.
+The common reason for starting to budget is to gain control of our personal finances, and we usually have a reason for wanting to do so.
+In our home, we’ve had different reasons for living on a budget over the years.
+First, it enabled me to remain a stay-at-home wife and granny.
+If I had worked outside the home, I would have been less available to help care for my grandbabies and help older family members.
+Now, I own a family child care business and we are living on a budget with the goal of being debt-free in three years.

-We’ve chosen to live on one income, and to do so successfully, we need a budget.
-Maybe your goal to is to save money to purchase a newer car, or you want to put a down payment on a home, or you dream of paying down debt.
+Maybe your goal to is to save money to purchase a newer car, or you want to put a down payment on a home, or you dream of paying down credit cards or student loans.
 Keeping in mind why you’re starting to budget can help you stick to it when you’re tempted to spend on things outside your budget.

 Tip #3: Try to work some things you enjoy into your budget.

 We are trying to still have things we enjoy while we are working on our budget.
 I can get a little extreme wanting to cut things out completely.
-Grampy reins that in and reminds me that we should have some of the things we enjoy, even while we are trying to save money.
+Grampy reins that in and reminds me that we should have some of the things we enjoy, even while we are trying to work toward our budgeting goals.
 So, if you can, find room in your budget for some of the things you like and enjoy.
 Just have them less often.
 I think that an occasional treat can help you keep from burning out on budgeting.

 Tip #4: Don’t look at your budget as a negative thing.